brucemack/tt07-sb-mixer/docs/math.md

 This highlights the criticality of symmetry in this circuit.
 Any mismatch between $\ B_{LT}$ and $\ B_{RT}$ will allow some component of the LO signal to leak into the mixer output.
 In this situation is's legit to use the term "leak." :-)

-## Can a Double-Balanced Structure Be Driven By a Single-Ended RF Signal?
+## Can a Double-Balanced Mixer Be Driven By a Single-Ended RF Signal?

 The one advantage of the single-balanced circuit is that the RF input is single-ended.
-Or at least, that is one advantage in a world where analog IO pins cost $40 each!
+Or at least, that is one big advantage in a world where analog IO pins cost $40 each!
 This raises a question about whether the double-balanced design can be driven using a singled-ended RF signal.

 A common technique used to apply